astrolicious/studiocms/www/docs/src/content/docs/reference/included-integrations.md

 description: A reference page for includedIntegrations
 ---

-`includedIntegrations` is an object value that is used to determine which integrations should be included in the `Astro-Studio-CMS`.
-Currently there are three integrations that can be included: `useAstroRobots`, `astroRobotsConfig`, and `useInoxSitemap`.
+`includedIntegrations` is an object that is used to determine which Astro Integrations should be included in the `Astro-Studio-CMS`.
+Currently there are three Integrations that can be included: `useAstroRobots`, `astroRobotsConfig`, and `useInoxSitemap`.

 ## Usage